Did you know that you’re missing out on better search rankings if you’re not optimizing your images for SEO?

 If you’re new to image SEO, one of the most pressing questions is “How do you determine the best image format to use on your website?”
-You have many options: JPG, PNG and GIF, among others.
-Each format has its set of pros and cons in terms of quality, file size and compression.
+You have many options: JPG, PNG, and GIF, among others.
+Each format has its set of pros and cons in terms of quality, file size, and compression.

 Here’s what you need to know about these image compressions and formats:

-- The most commonly used image format, JPGs are full-color photos that have 24-bits of memory to each pixel.
-This photo format is great for making smaller size files, as well as photographs.
+- The most commonly used image format, JPGs are full-color photos that have 24 bits of memory to each pixel.
+This photo format is great for making smaller-size files, as well as photographs.
 A con of JPG is its loose data compression.
 Depending on your image’s settings, the photo’s quality can suffer a bit.
 JPG does not support transparency, isn’t good for images with sharp images or text images, and can’t be animated.

 - GIFs are bitmap image formats that display indexed-color images and graphics in HTML documents.
 A major perk of using this image format is it preserves transparency.
 This means you can upload GIFs over colored backgrounds minus the unpleasant image borders.
 GIFs are also ideal for simple art and small file size, like animations and logos.
-On the other hand, the file sizes for GIFs are large, which are not good for photographs.
+On the other hand, the file sizes for GIFs are large, which is not good for photographs.

 - Referred to as the modern alternative to GIFs and JPG, PNGs are used when downloading or editing photos from Adobe Photoshop.
 This image format supports more colors compared to GIFs.
 They are also ideal for small images and logos since they can handle transparency well.
 On the con side, PNGs cannot handle animation and are not supported by all web browsers.

-Best Image SEO Practices
+Best image SEO practices

 If you are new to image SEO or need guidance, follow these steps to add SEO-friendly images to your web content.

 - Add at least one image.
 The best practice for image SEO is to upload at least one graphic or image on the page.
 Images show search engines that your web page is engaging and offers valuable content to searchers.
-Since photos make content easier to understand and to scan, it’s more likely to be read or even shared.
+Since photos make content easier to understand and scan, it’s more likely to be read or even shared.